 BizTalk Server 2020 BAM Configuration: Could not load file or assembly Microsoft.SqlServer.SQLTask

-Recently I wrote a blog post about BizTalk Server 2020 BAM Configuration: Microsoft SQL Server Integration Services (SSIS) is not installed on the local machine.
-This blog is the sequence of that one since the errors I faced on that installation went way belong to that error.
-And yes, Microsoft SQL Server Integration Services and SQL Server Analysis Services were installed on the SQL Server, and SQL Server Management Studio (SSMS) 18.4 was installed on the BizTalk Server box.
+I recently published a blog post about BizTalk Server 2020 BAM Configuration: Microsoft SQL Server Integration Services (SSIS) is not installed on the local machine.
+This article is a direct continuation of that one, as the issues I encountered during the installation went far beyond that initial error.

 Nevertheless, while trying to configure BAM features, I was getting the following error message: